Glendale, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 • Infection

-Often, people stereotype certain breeds.
-There are facts to back this up, but it's not always the case.
-Every dog is able to bite a human.
-This can be caused by how the person interacts with the dog and the environment it was raised in.
+Too often, people stereotype certain breeds.
+There are facts to back this stigma, but it's not always the case.
+Any dog is able to bite a person.
+This can be attributed to the dog's environment and interaction with the victim.

-Breeds often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
-People have a similar tendency to strike others when they're scared or aggravated.
+Breeds that are often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
+People have the same tendency to lash out others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Glendale, MO?

-A dog bite lawyer in Glendale, MO, will look at a number of special and general damages.
-Some of these include:
+A dog bite lawyer in Glendale, MO, will look at a variety of special and general damages.
+These include:

-• Property Damage — This could include damages to your home, your clothes, a bike or motorcycle, your phone and other things that might've been damaged during an attack.
+• Property Damage — This may include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Glendale, MO personal injury lawyers will ensure that no money is left on the table in your claim.